jystio/jystio.github.io/content/location.md

 ---

 ## TRAVEL ADVICE:
-The Barbican is widely accessible by bus, tube, train, by foot or bicycle.
+The Barbican is widely accessible by bus, tube, train, or bicycle.

 Plan your journey on the [TFL Website.](https://tfl.gov.uk/)
 ### Tube: